Cherreads

 Then she heard it.
 Footsteps behind her.

-But she had no time to think, so her hand tightened on her bag strap.
+But she had no time to think, as she gripped her bag strap tighter.

 She walked further, she couldn't afford getting killed.